 The internet is a great resource for learning.
 One of the best ways to improve your ecommerce knowledge (aside from the RepricerExpress blog) is forums.
-There are a plethora of different options out there so for your convenience, we’ve compiled a list of ten of the best ecommerce forums and Amazon seller forums we feel offer value to you as an Amazon seller.
+There are a plethora of different options out there so for your convenience, we’ve compiled a list of the ten best ecommerce forums we feel offer value to you as an Amazon seller.
 You’ll find lots of useful information and helpful sellers on these forums covering a wide range of topics from marketing to fulfilment methods.

 1. Amazon Seller Central

 Amazon Seller Central lets you discuss selling on Amazon and other Amazon services with fellow sellers.
 Forum threads include general selling questions, help for new sellers, FBA queries and other Amazon services such as Amazon Payments.

 Although not a forum, Tamebay is a great resource for UK sellers selling on Amazon and eBay.
 Sellers can keep up to date with all the latest happenings and developments across the ecommerce world.
 It’s updated frequently and you can sign up to their newsletter for a daily round-up of the top news to be delivered straight to your inbox.

 Tamebay also provides a handy ecommerce guide to top seller software like RepricerExpress and ebooks covering a wide range of useful topics.
 You’ll find the articles well written and informative and they also have some great guest bloggers including yours truly!